mutyala258/loopback.io/pages/en/lb4/Booting-an-Application.md

 * Discover artifacts automatically based on a convention (a specific folder containing files with a given suffix)
-* Process those artifacts automatically (this usually means binding them to the Application)
+* Process those artifacts (this usually means automatically binding them to the Application context)

-`@loopback/boot` provides a Bootstrapper that uses Booters to automatically discover and bind artifacts, all packaged in an easy to use Mixin.
+`@loopback/boot` provides a Bootstrapper that uses Booters to automatically discover and bind artifacts, all packaged in an easy-to-use Mixin.

 ### What is an artifact?

 An artifact is any LoopBack construct usually defined in code as a Class.
-The word artifact describes Controllers, Repositories, Models, etc.
+LoopBack constructs include Controllers, Repositories, Models, etc.

 ## Usage: @loopback/cli